England men’s football manager Gareth Southgate is working with charity The Prince’s Trust to give young people skills in leadership and teamwork.

 Future Leaders is the first new programme to be launched by The Trust since 2016.
 It has already been successfully piloted in London, with plans in place to trial and launch it in Manchester, Newcastle, Leeds and Burnley in the coming months.

 24-year-old Judith Turkson-Baidoo is one of more than 300 young people to have taken part in the pilot programmes.
-She struggled to find meaningful employment after graduating in 2017 and suffers from Asperger’s, but kept this to herself throughout her job search for fear that it would negatively impact her chances of securing a role.
+She struggled to find meaningful employment after graduating in 2017 and has Asperger’s, but kept this to herself throughout her job search for fear that it would negatively impact her chances of securing a role.

 Judith saw an advert for Future Leaders on Facebook and signed up, and soon after the programme landed a full-time position in the Inspiring Governance team at Education and Employers.
 She is now far more open about her condition and receives support from her manager.
 She says one of her highlights of the programme was being able to identify qualities within herself, which built her confidence and self-belief.